reidpr/quac/doc-src/pipeline.rst

   This is done to make downstream processing easier while excluding a minimal set of articles.

-Together, these three filters exclude roughly half of the total data lines in the pageview files.
-These filters are done using standard UNIX text processing tools, so the excluded data never touch Python code; be aware of this when interpreting statistics printed by the QUAC scripts.
+Together, these three filters exclude roughly 1/3 of the total data lines in the pageview files.
+Filtering is done using standard UNIX text processing tools, so the excluded data never touch Python code; be aware of this when interpreting statistics printed by the QUAC scripts.